frkndmr7/WordPress-on-Azure/README.md

 # WordPress on Azure Setup Guide

 This repository provides a step-by-step guide on how to deploy a WordPress site on Microsoft Azure.
-Follow these instructions to quickly set up your own WordPress instance in the cloud.
+Follow these instructions to quickly set up your WordPress instance in the cloud.
+You can visit my WordPress site here https://hfurkandamar.azurewebsites.net/wordpress-on-azure/

 ## Table of Contents